tushar5526/tushar5526.github.io/content/blog/enrich-test-coverage-with-contexts.md

 Mostly, I use `pytest-cov`, which is an integration of `coverage` and `pytest`.

 In order to activate `contexts` I have to
-- add a directive to record context
+- add a directive to record contexts
-- add a directive to show context
+- add a directive to show contexts

 In my configuration file, e.g. `tox.ini`, I add